kkma89/dmcalc/README.md

 `dmcalc.py -E ephemeris.par -M model.sm data.fits`

 where, `ephemeris.par` is the ephemeris file of the pulsar, `model.sm` is the template file and `data.fits` is the data file.
 Additionally, there are other options that can be useful for further analysis.
-This also produces an plot of the DM corrected data and different stages of the fitting as shown below.
+This also produces a plot of the DM corrected data and different stages of the fitting as shown below.

 [psrfits]: https://www.atnf.csiro.au/research/pulsar/psrfits_definition/Psrfits.html